I thought it was time to speak about this subject that I know so many struggle too.

 It was a delayed reaction.
 For a while I was ‘fine’.
 I was recovering from an emergency C-section that I was knocked out for so I wasn’t fine but I thought that I would recover and be fine.
 My mental health slow started to go down hill, I would tell myself it was just the baby blues.
 Every Mum gets them.
 It wasn’t until I was told that my signing off appointment with my midwife would be at the hospital.
 I thought I was fine, we parked the car, got out and put Cleo in her buggy and began to walk up to the maternity ward.
 Until Jonny went back to the car and I carried on walking to the maternity ward.
 I was fine.
 Then I saw the corridor, the delivery suite, the maternity ward.
 Those doors to the delivery suite and what happened in there, it all came flooding back to me.
 That’s when the tears started and the panic started.

 My midwife decided not to sign me off but instead told me to make a GP appointment as she was worried that I was suffering with Post Traumatic Stress Disorder and Post Natal Depression.
 It was an odd time, I was happy that I was ok and that Cleo was so perfect.
 At the same time, I couldn’t even bare to look at the hospital.
-I would read that breastfeeding was meant to realise toxins that make you feel happier, I still don’t know if that was true or not.
+I would read that breastfeeding was meant to realise hormones that make you feel happier, I still don’t know if that was true or not.
 After seeing my GP and breaking everything down to her, the diagnosis was PTSD and PND.

 Giving birth to my daughter gave me the same diagnosis as soldiers of horrendous wars.